Some dance pedagogy guidelines by Richard Powers

 Read the page on Ellen Langer's research and findings here.
 This can have a huge impact on the effectiveness of your teaching.

-This arrangement can be effective when done well, and problematical when it's done badly.
+This arrangement can be effective when done well, and problematic when it's done badly.

 If you're team-teaching with a partner or collaborator, never rephrase what they just said, even if you think you can say it better.
 Your slight "improvement" in phrasing doubles the talking time... not a very effective ratio.
 Just as you're starting to think, "I would say that differently..." immediately replace that thought with, "...but that's good enough for now."

 Another disaster is when both count and/or talk while the music is playing, each with different words, at the same moments.
-If this is acoustic, your students ears might be able to spatially separate the two voices, but if each has a microphone, the two voices mix into unintelligible mush over the speakers.
+Then if each has a microphone, the two voices mix into unintelligible mush over the speakers.

 Effective team teachers usually plan in advance who is going to say what, with one perfect thread of information coming from two alternating voices.
 A few rare team-teachers have a great sense of this pacing without planning in advance.
 But unfortunately team teaching can also make a class less effective than a single voice, if it's not done well.

 Bottom line: Never lose sight of your primary goal, for your students to grasp the material as effectively and efficiently as possible.
-Your students are smart – they know that a single voice isn't marginalizing any gender or role, and can accurately describe both lead and follow pointers.
-They're there to learn dancing, and they appreciate a well-paced class.
-If two alternating voices can provide that for them, great!
+Your students are smart – they know that a single voice isn't marginalizing any gender or role, and anyone can accurately describe both Lead and Follow pointers.
+They're there to learn dancing, and they appreciate a well-paced class, regardless of who is talking.

 Pace of the class